Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 MistralOCR

-MistralOCR is a modern LLM-based open-source OCR tool designed to extract text from documents while interpreting context and layout.
-Unlike traditional OCR engines, it leverages large language models to understand structure and content, providing better results on irregular layouts and mixed-format documents.
+MistralOCR is a modern LLM-based open-source OCR model designed to extract text from documents while interpreting context and layout.
+Unlike traditional OCR tools, it leverages large language models to understand structure and content, providing better results on irregular layouts and mixed-format documents.
 However, as with most LLM-based systems, it has limitations, especially with structured data, handwriting, and low-quality scans.

 In the following examples, both olmOCR and Qwen2.5-VL will be executed using the Hugging Face Transformers library.
 This ensures standardized model loading, tokenization, and inference across different architectures, while making it easy to swap between models or run them locally/with GPU acceleration.